Diocese of Chichester

 Junior Racial Justice Ambassadors

-The Racial Justice Officer is keen to explore new ways for young people to get involved with this important work in our church and school communities.
+The Racial Justice Co-ordinator is keen to explore new ways for young people to get involved with this important work in our church and school communities.
 We need more young ambassadors across the county.
-If you are interested in becoming a Junior Racial Justice Ambassador, let you school know and ask them to contact the Racial Justice Officers
+If you are interested in becoming a Junior Racial Justice Ambassador, let you school know and ask them to contact Vitalis Ngwambi Racial Justice Co-ordinator

 Please keep a look out on our news and events pages for the latest news on racial justice.